MATA Festival

-The MATA Festival is a New York-based annual contemporary classical music festival devoted to championing the works of young composers.
-It was founded in 1996 by Philip Glass, Lisa Bielawa and Eleonor Sandresky and is currently under the leadership of executive director Amanda Gookin.
+The MATA Festival is a New York–based annual contemporary classical music festival devoted to championing the works of young composers.
+It was founded in 1996 by Philip Glass, Lisa Bielawa and Eleonor Sandresky and is currently under the leadership of executive director Pauline Kim Harris.

 History

 Bielawa and Sandresky were part of Glass's touring ensemble in the early 1990s; during road tours, the three conceived of concerts that would serve as an outlet for unaffiliated composers.
 These concerts would later form the basis of the MATA festival.
 MATA's concerts were originally presented at the Anthology Film Archives, leading to its name: the acronym stands for "Music at the Anthology".
 Since then, the festival has been presented at various venues, such as Le Poisson Rouge, Roulette, and The Kitchen.

 Past directors and employees of MATA include Yotam Haber.
 David T. Little, Missy Mazzoli, James Matheson, Christopher McIntyre, Todd Tarantino, Alex Weiser, Loren Loiacono, and founders Glass, Bielawa and Sandresky.